 This place was fun.
 If you’re traveling with kids, then the Mind Museum is a great way to spend a couple of hours.
 Not only will they be learning about things like Bernoulli’s Principle, magnetic fields, and Einstein’s theory of gravity, but they’ll be doing it in the funnest way imaginable.
 The Mind Museum is located at the BGC (Bonifacio Global City) as well which is home to some of Manila’s trendiest bars and restaurants.

 Check out my post on The Mind Museum in Manila for more pictures and information.
+If you’re interested in visiting the Mind Museum, then you can get a discount on the all-day pass if you purchase it through Klook.

 Suggested Length of Visit: 2-3 hrs / Entrance: PHP 625 per adult, PHP 475 per child / Grab fare from Poblacion: Around PHP 264 each way (Destination: The Mind Museum)